Muddy Bridge Branch (MB-01 and MB-02)

 a) Fish data collected in 2018, 2020, and 2022.

-Site MB-01: In 2023, MB-01 received a BIBI score of 2.43 (Poor).
-BIBI scores at the site have correlated to “Poor” in five out of seven years sampled, including the past three consecutive years.
-True flies have been the dominant organisms in the samples for five of the seven monitoring years, including 2023.
+Site MB-01: In 2023, MB-01 received a BIBI score of 2.71 (Poor), its highest score since 2018.
+BIBI scores at the site have rated “Poor” in six out of the eight years sampled, including the past five consecutive years.
+True flies have been the dominant organisms in the samples for six of the eight monitoring years, including 2024.

 MB-01 Summary of Insects Collected by Sample Year: